goldenskygiang/COMP2020-P1-ALU/documentation.md

 If Op = **`011x`**, the master MUX will output the **subtraction** operation's result.

-Otherwise, the master MUX will **not** output addition/subtraction operation's result.
+Otherwise, the master MUX will **not** output this circuit's result.

 |Op|Op[1:3] (MUX)|Op[2] (Cin)|(EV)|
 |:-:|:-:|:-:|:-:|